lisandroveron/mood-chat/README.md

 In short, the Chat Web App combines the sentiment analysis technology of TextBlob with the dynamic rendering capabilities of React and the API building power of Flask.
 The result is a unique chat experience that is not only text-based, but also taps into the emotional dimension of human communication.

 Try the [live demo](http://moodchat.adaptable.app/)

-**IMPORTANT NOTE**: Due to hosting limitations (NOT exclusive to adaptable.io, but to all hostings), the connection is closed after 30 seconds of being created, so it is necessary to restart the application by reloading the page.
-Keep in mind that this is due to the anti-scaling system of the hostings, if the code is executed in localhost, it will execute normally without problems.
-Below I will leave the instructions to run the application on the local host (your pc).

 ## How to run in local